osaidd/Change-Background-from-Weather-Dubai-/README.md

-May need to change path
+May need to change path and API key for OpenWeather(or just use mine haha)